veertuinc/anka-docs/intel/Anka Virtualization/upgrading.md

 --- | --- | ---
-1.4.3 | 2.x.x | Requires upgrade of all existing VM templates with `anka start --update` and push to the registry 2.x | 2.1.2 | Only requires upgrade of existing Catalina VM templates with `anka start --update` and push to the registry x.x | 2.x | macOS 10.14.X does not contain the necessary Apple APIs to work with 2.5.X of Anka.
-You will need to upgrade the host OS version before trying to install 2.5.X of Anka.
+1.4.3 | 2.x.x | Requires upgrade of all existing VM templates with `anka start --update` and push to the registry 2.x | 2.1.2 | Only requires upgrade of existing Catalina VM templates with `anka start --update` and push to the registry 2.x | 2.5.x | <ul><li>macOS 10.14.X does not contain the necessary Apple APIs to work with 2.5.X of Anka.
+You will need to upgrade the host OS version before trying to install 2.5.X of Anka.</li><li>Avoid upgrading the anka package to 2.5.X on nodes with VMs running.</li><li>Suspended VMs in 2.4.X are not compatible and will need to be force stopped (`anka stop --force`), started, and then re-suspended post-upgrade.</li></ul>